jepg24/Programming-Assigment-2-Lexical-Scoping/ProgrammingAssignment2-master/README.md

 Files

-1. `CodeBook.md` a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+1. `codebook.Rmd` a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

 2. `run_analysis.R` performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
         Merges the training and the test sets to create one data set.